xyncro/xyncro.tech/_aether/guides/lenses.md

     Optic.set avalue_ "GoodbyeWorld!" a
 {% endhighlight %}

-In fact, Aether actually lets is make this more succinct if we wish.
-Rather than using Compose.lens, we can simply compose our lenses in place -- and we can do it with a more concise operator.
+In fact, Aether actually lets us make this more succinct if we wish.
+Rather than using Compose.lens, we could simply compose our lenses in place.
+We could also use a terser syntax with composition operators.

 {% highlight fsharp %}
 open Aether